kangfizz/hello-world-vite-vue3-test/README.md

 # HelloWorld Vite Vue3 Test

-It's just a npm package for test by using Vite + Vue3.
+It's just a npm package for test by using Vite + Vue3 + Tailwind CSS.

 ## Setup (Vite)